The distinguishable-particle lattice model of glasses in three dimensions: Introduction

+The two-dimensional (2D) DPLM has been shown to produce a wide range of dynamic characteristics of glasses, such as plateaus in the mean square displacement of particles and the self-intermediate scattering function, violation of the Stokes-Einstein relation, dynamic heterogeneity and so on.
+Notably, it exhibits emergent dynamic facilitation behaviors~\cite{zhang2017}.
+More recently, the 2D DPLM have successfully reproduced even more intricate thermodynamic and kinetic phenomena observed in realistic glassy materials, such as the kinetic fragility and the Kovacs' paradox~\cite{lulli2020, lee2020}.
+As an interacting lattice gas model, it also allows close examinations of the effects of void-induced motions, which has been directly observed in colloidal systems and numerical simulations of hard disks~\cite{yip2020}.

-Albeit successful in explaining many dynamical phenomena of glasses, the DPLM was primarily studied in two-dimensional (2D) lattices~\cite{zhang2017, lulli2020, lee2020, lee2021, gao2022, gopinath2022}, although a related model was simulated in three-dimensions (3D) as well~\cite{gao2022Kauzmann}.
+Albeit successful in explaining many dynamical phenomena of glasses, the DPLM was primarily studied in two-dimensional lattices~\cite{zhang2017, lulli2020, lee2020, lee2021, gao2022, gopinath2022}, although a related model was simulated in three-dimensions (3D) as well~\cite{gao2023Kauzmann}.
 As is known, the spatial dimension plays a vital role in many statistical mechanical systems~\cite{justin2002}.
 Drastic differences of glassy dynamics between 2D and 3D have been reported~\cite{flenner2015}.
 But follow-up studies argued that the differences can be accounted for by the Mermin-Wagner long-wavelength fluctuations, except which there is no fundamental difference~\cite{shiba2016, weeks2017}.
-Moreover, most glassy materials naturally live in the 3D world.
-Therefore, it is important to extend the DPLM to 3D in order to obtain a more comprehensive picture of glassy dynamics, which is the main focus of this work.
-Through extensive kinetic Monte Carlo simulations, we found that the 3D DPLM is able to capture many interesting glassy phenomena exhibited by the 2D counterpart, demonstrating a qualitative similarity between the two cases.
-The obtained quantitative results of various physical observables will also benefit further theoretical developments such as the configuration tree theory~\cite{lam2018tree,deng2019}.
+On the other hand, previous studies have identified some peculiar mechanical and thermodynamic behaviors of glasses in 2D~\cite{Flenner2019, berthier2019zero}.
+Therefore, there are still a large room to explore the role of dimensionality in glasses.